norbelcasasmurillo/osticket-post-install/README.md

 - **Parent:** Top Level Department
 - **Name:** SysAdmins
-- **Type:** Private (Internal) [see the question mark bubble for the reasoning, which makes sense for SysAdmins since they don't have direct commuication with the End User usually.]
 - **Schedule:** Monday - Friday 8am - 5pm with US Holidays

 Leave all the other setting options alone, and then click Create Dept at the bottom of the page.